-4.1.1. "exp" (Expiration Time) Claim
+4.1.4. "exp" (Expiration Time) Claim

-The exp (expiration time) claim identifies the expiration time on or after which the token MUST NOT be accepted for processing.
+The exp (expiration time) claim identifies the expiration time on or after which the JWT MUST NOT be accepted for processing.
 The processing of the exp claim requires that the current date/time MUST be before the expiration date/time listed in the exp claim.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.

-4.1.2. "nbf" (Not Before) Claim
+4.1.5. "nbf" (Not Before) Claim

-The nbf (not before) claim identifies the time before which the token MUST NOT be accepted for processing.
+The nbf (not before) claim identifies the time before which the JWT MUST NOT be accepted for processing.
 The processing of the nbf claim requires that the current date/time MUST be after or equal to the not-before date/time listed in the nbf claim.
 Implementers MAY provide for some small leeway, usually no more than a few minutes, to account for clock skew.
 Its value MUST be a number containing an IntDate value.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.

-4.1.3. "iat" (Issued At) Claim
+4.1.6. "iat" (Issued At) Claim

 The iat (issued at) claim identifies the time at which the JWT was issued.
-This claim can be used to determine the age of the token.
+This claim can be used to determine the age of the JWT.
 Its value MUST be a number containing an IntDate value.
-This claim is OPTIONAL.
+Use of this claim is OPTIONAL.